What is a malunion?

 Treatment strategy is based on the patient’s symptoms, the severity of the condition and functional impairment.
 In most scenarios, a surgical intervention is needed to solve the problem.
 Surgery consists of re-cutting, re-setting and fixing the bone in the proper anatomical and functional position.
 In cases with shortening of long bones, limb lengthening by using an internal or external device can equalize the limb length and eliminate the limp caused by a short leg.

 All patients should quit smoking to prevent nonunion or delayed union.
-Sometimes, the limb will be immobilized in a cast or splint for a short period of time, and the patient will need to use a walker or crutches for ambulation.
+Sometimes, the limb will be immobilized in a cast or splint for a short period of time, and the patient will need to use a walker or crutches for movement (ambulation).
 Usually sutures will be removed in the first follow-up visit.
 Physical therapy can help patients to gain their optimum function after surgery.
 Regular follow up is needed to evaluate the healing process or possible treatment adjustment in the postoperative course.
 X-rays will be taken during follow-up visits to check the healing process and alignment of the bone.

 Deformity correction and limb lengthening are complex processes.
-Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
+Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with malunions achieve their best possible result.